Varicella vaccine: Schedule

 The WHO recommends one or two doses with the initial dose given at 12 to 18 months of age.
 The second dose, if given, should occur at least one to three months later.
 The second dose, if given, provides the additional benefit of improved protection against all varicella.
 This vaccine is a shot given subcutaneously (under the skin).
 It is recommended for all children under 13 and for everyone 13 or older who has never had chickenpox.

 In the United States, two doses are recommended by the CDC.
 For a routine vaccination, the first dose is administered at 12 to 15 months of age and the second dose at age 4–6 years.
 However, the second dose can be given as early as 3 months after the first dose.
 If an individual misses the timing for the routine vaccination, the individual is eligible to receive a catch-up vaccination.
 For a catch-up vaccination, individuals between 7 and 12 years old should receive a two-dose series 3 months apart (a minimum interval of 4 weeks).
 For individuals 13–18 years old, the catch-up vaccination should be given 4 to 8 weeks apart (a minimum interval of 4 weeks).
 The varicella vaccine did not become widely available in the United States until 1995.

-In the UK, the vaccine is only available on the National Health Service for those who are in close contact with someone who is particularly vulnerable to chickenpox, but from 2026 it will be made more widely available to children in accordance with eligibility criteria still to be set out (as of August 2025) in clinical guidance.
-As there is an increased risk of shingles in adults due to possible lack of contact with chickenpox-infected children providing a natural boosting to immunity, and the fact that chickenpox is usually a mild illness, the NHS cites concerns about unvaccinated children catching chickenpox as adults when it is more dangerous.
-However, the vaccine is approved for 12 months and up and is available privately, with a second dose to be given a year after the first.
+In the United Kingdom, the varicella vaccine has been added in 2026 to the routine children vaccination, combined with the MMR vaccine, at ages 12 and 18 months, starting with children born in 2025, with the possibility of catchup for children born in 2022, 2023 and 2024.